Meet Sophie

 It is essential for me to transfer the knowledge and skills I’ve gained into practice.
 Alongside my studies, several activities help me make an impact:

-As part of the Europaeum Scholars programme, I built a social enterprise together with 8 other researchers.
-Level Up aims to improve democracy in Europe through gamification.
+As part of the Europaeum Scholars programme, I built an inter-disciplinary research lab together with eight other researchers.
+Our project Level Up aimed to improve participatory and deliberative democracy in Europe through gamification.

 Coaching